Programming in Python

 process.

-# Define a simple callback function that attempts to increment the global variable nodes represented
+# Define a simple callback function that attempts to transfer items between two "accounts", represented

-# by the given Key objects.
-If a YDBTPRestart is encountered, the function will retry the continue
+# by two global variable nodes that are referenced by the given Node objects.
+If a YDBTPRestart is encountered,

-# attempting the increment operation until it succeeds.
+# the function will continue attempting the account transfer operation until it succeeds.

 while True: